Zoha Rahman

 Zoha Rahman is a British-Pakistani actress.
 She appeared in Spider-Man: Far From Home.
-Zoha is credited as the first Muslim actor being cast in a Marvel movie.

 Early life

 Zoha was born in a small town near Jhelum, Punjab, Pakistan, and moved to the United Kingdom with her family when she was a child.

 Whilst studying law at university, Zoha accepted various modelling and acting offers while studying, making her film debut in 2019 with Mr. Majnu.

 Zoha currently divides her time between the UK and Pakistan, filming movie and television projects in both countries.

 Filmography

 As well as appearing in Spider-Man: Far From Home (2019), Zoha has featured in Netflix's Young Wallander as Aaliya, Apple TV's Foundation as the Anacreon soldier Onelle, and has made her Bollywood debut in the cricket epic '83.